drunderscore/GTA-Research/Fade-Out-Buffering.md

 }
 ```

 The only guess I have is that it depends on the execution speed of a particular script.
-Since `main` will be constantly checking `!cam::is_screen_faded_out()` in a loop, it will execute fade in faster then for example `vehicle_gen_controller`.
+Since `main` will be constantly checking `!cam::is_screen_faded_out()` in a loop, it will execute fade in faster than for example `vehicle_gen_controller`.
 But that's only a guess, I'm not sure about this.